charlesaurav13/animal_classifier/README.md

 # animal_classifier
- A wbsite to classify the images
+ A website to classify the images